How dissatisfaction can bring intense joy

 2. Create the Space for Diverse Thinking, Dreamers, Disruptors, and

+the Highly Discerning.
 Far too often, our quest for morebetterfaster

 marginalizes these people because they want us to think differently.
 Ensure